lmoncla/monclalab/_pages/contact.md

 <img src="/monclalab/assets/images/philadelphia.png" width="200%">
 </center>

 Thanks for your interest in the lab!
 We are located in Hill Pavilion, on Penn's main campus in Philadelphia.
+If you are interested in joining the lab, please send me an email with the following:

+__graduate students:__ Let me know which graduate program you are in, a bit about your background, and when you are hoping to rotate.
+Please attach a CV or resume, and let me know why you're interested in the lab!

+__post-docs:__ Tell me a bit about what your PhD work was about, and what it showed/contributed to the field, and why you are interested in the lab.
+Please also include a CV and names of 2 references, as well as your approximate timeline for finishing your PhD/starting in the group.

+__undergraduates:__ Please let me know your major, year, and why you are interested in the lab.

 __Email:__<br/>
 lhmoncla@upenn.edu<br/>